 In some situations, for example when programming lots of dimmers, it can be easier to type in the dimmer channels you want to program.
 The Channel menu allows you to do this for dimmers or fixtures.
-To access the Channel menu, press the Fixture button on the top left of the numeric keypad.
+To access the Channel menu, press the Fixture button on the top left of the numeric keypad (Channel button on black Pearl Experts).
 You can also simply start typing numbers on the keypad, when you press Through, And or @ then the Channel menu will be shown.